 Before dinner begins, satisfy your guests with Christmas appetizers!

-The finest possible fare—and most historic—for a harvest or holiday dinner.
+The most traditional holiday dish is the roast goose.
 Most grocers can supply a frozen goose at any time; during the holidays fresh birds are usually available.
-Even better is a free-range goose which will be more tender and taste better.
+Even better is a free-range goose, which will be more tender and taste better.

 Sporting a meat sauce and a white sauce, this classic crowd-pleaser just got twice as nice!